jameshanlon/jameshanlon.github.io/content/python-processor.md

 ---
-Title: Thoughts on a Python processor
+Title: Thoughts on building a Python processor
 Date: 2023-06-27
 Category: notes
 Tags: computing, computer-architecture
 Summary: A rationale and strawman for a processor to accelerate
          dynamic-language workloads.
-Status: draft
+Status: published
 ---

 {% import 'post-macros.html' as macros %}